xbokmd/plastilinn/docs/guides/plastilinn_documentation.md

 <span id="open-the-idea-definition-guide"></span>
 #### Open the idea definition guide

-Click on the [Idea Definition Canvas](#idea-definition-canvas) guide and follow the instructions.
+Click on the [Idea Definition Guide](#idea-definition-guide) guide and follow the instructions.

 <a href="https://xbokmd.github.io/plastilinn/app.html" target="_blank">Open the plastilinn app online</a>